 - Careful pre trip planning is essential.
-Please contact the Parks Canada office in Pangnirtung or Iqaluit, or visit the park website www.pc.gc.ca for detailed pre trip planning information. - The best times to visit are late May to late August for skiing, hiking and camping.
-Winter access is not available as during the 4-5 months of total darkness charter companies will not fly to the park.
-Keep in mind that the weather is unpredictable and will influence all travel plans. - You may wish to make a side trip to the picturesque community of Grise Fiord, Canada's most northerly community, located 360 km northeast of Resolute Bay on the southern shore of Ellesmere Island.
+Please contact the Parks Canada office in Pangnirtung or Iqaluit, or visit the park website www.pc.gc.ca for detailed pre trip planning information. - ThebesttimestovisitarelateMaytolateAugustforskiing,hiking and camping.
+Winter access is not available as during the 4-5 monthsoftotaldarknesschartercompanieswillnotflytothepark.
+Keepinmindthattheweatherisunpredictableandwillinfluence all travel plans. - You may wish to make a side trip to the picturesque community of Grise Fiord, Canada's most northerly community, located 360 kmnortheastofResoluteBayonthe southernshore of Ellesmere Island.
 Arrangements for accommodations and outfitting can be made through the Grise Fiord Inuit Cooperative at (867) 980-9135.

 As you access the park from Resolute Bay be sure to include an extra day or two to see the variety of sites and attractions this community has to offer.
-Activities Hiking Hikers can explore the park from drop-off points at Tanquary Fiord or Lake Hazen.
-Historic Fort Conger visits are possible by special permission and will require that a Parks Canada Warden or Patrolperson accompany your group.
+Activities Hiking Hikers can explore the park from drop-off points at Tanquary Fiord or LakeHazen.
+HistoricFortCongervisits are possible by special permission and will require that a Parks Canada Warden or Patrolperson accompany your group.
 The tundra around Lake Hazen is particularly lush and diverse.
 Tanquary Fiord has a coastal high arctic climate and wildlife.
 Contact the Parks Canada office in Pangnirtung or Iqaluit for details.
-(867) 473-2500 or (867) 975-4673).
+(867) 473-2500 or (867) 975-4673.

-Camping Low-impact backcountry camping is part of the Quttinirpaaq experience.
-The general backcountry park-use permit, registration and orientation are required.
-Campers must bring a camp stove and fuel as campfires are not permitted.
+Camping Low-impactback country camping is part of the Quttinir paaq experience.
+The general back country park-use permit, registration and orientation are required.
+Campers must bring a camp stove and fuel as camp fires are not permitted.
 Camp stove fuel can be purchased in Resolute Bay.
-Wildlife Viewing In the high arctic plants and animals are sparsely scattered.
-While visiting Quttirpaaq it may be possible to see muskox, arctic wolf, arctic fox, lemming, arctic hare, weasel and thirty species of migrating shore and sea birds.
+Wildlife Viewing In the high arctic plants and an imals are sparsely scattered.
+While visiting Quttirpa aqit may be possible to see muskox, arctic wolf, arctic fox, lemming, arctic hare, we as eland thirty species of migrating shore and seabirds.
 The park is home to the endangered Peary caribou.
-Polar bear sightings are possible, especially along the coast, but are more rare than the southerly arctic parks.
-Ski Touring Because much of the park is glaciated, ski touring is possible for most of the year.
+Polar be ar sightings are possible, especially along the coast, but are more rarethan the southerly arctic parks.

+Ski Touring

+Because much of the park is glaciated, skitouring is possible for most of the year.
 Contact the Parks Canada office in Pangnirtung or Iqaluit for details.

+Safety Considerations

-Safety Considerations Visitors traveling in this park must carry appropriate gear, must be selfreliant and able to handle any medical or wildlife-related emergencies on their own.
-Many hazards may be encountered - from dangerous river crossings to severe cold and storms.
-However, the biggest hazard is the profound remoteness of Quttinirpaaq and the distance from any medical or rescue assistance.
+Visitorstraveling in this park must carry appropriate gear, must be self-reliant and able to handle any medical or wild life-related emergencies on their own.
+Many hazards may be encountered-from danger ous river crossing stosevere cold and storms.
+However, the biggest hazard is the profound remoteness of Quttinir paaq and the distance from any medical or rescue assistance.
 There may be few if any other visitors in the park at the same time as your visit.

-Local search and rescue operations are limited and there can be lengthy delays due to weather and lack of availability of aircraft.
-Take every precaution to keep yourself out of danger.
+Localsearchandrescue operations are limited and the recambelengthy delays due to weather and lack of availability of aircraft.
+Take every precaution to keep yourselfout of danger.
 We highly recommend bringing a GPS and an Iridium satellite phone.
 All high arctic communication systems may be unreliable.

+Operating Season

-Operating Season It is recommended that visits take place in the spring and summer (late May to late August or early September).
+Itisrecommended that visits take place in the spring and summer (late May to late August or early September).
 Winter access during the dark months is not possible.

-Park Office Hours & Phone Quttinirpaaq visitor information is available year around through the Pangnirtung or Iqaluit offices.
-Monday - Friday, year-round......8:30 - 12:00 PM & 1:00 - 5:00 PM Phone (867) 473-2500 or (867) 975-4673 Park Passes Backcountry fees 2004/05 Future years - subject to change Daily \$15.00 Annual.....\$100.00 All fees listed include applicable taxes and are subject to change.
-Nationwide Parks Canada Pass fees do not apply to these backcountry excursion fees.
-Camping Backcountry camping included in the park entry fees.
+Park Office Hours & Phone

+Quttinirpaaqvisitorinformationisavailableyeararoundthroughthe Pangnirtung or Igaluit offices.

+Monday - Friday, year-round......8:30 - 12:00 PM & 1:00 - 5:00 PM

+Phone (867) 473-2500 or (867) 975-4673

+Park Passes

+Backcountry fees 2006/2007

+Daily.......\$23.36 + GST

+Annual.....\$140.19 + GST

+NationwideParksCanadaFrontCountryPassfeesdonotapplytothese backcountryexcursionfees.Thenorthernannualbackcountrypassisvalid inallNationalParksinNunavut,theNorthWestTerritoriesandtheYukon withtheexceptionofKluaneNationalParkandWoodBuffaloNationalPark.
+Future years - subject to change

+Camping

+Backcountry camping is included in the backcountry entry fees.